 AA/NA/CMA (Alcoholics Anonymous, Narcotics Anonymous and Crystal Meth

 Anonymous programs are those which are best described as self help and supportive in nature.
 Volunteers come into the DOC facilities and share their life story that includes addiction to a drug along with examples of recovery implementation that the offenders can use in their lives.
 These are available in all IDOC Facilities.

 CLIFF (Clean Lifestyle is Freedom Forever)

 CLIFF is a modified Therapeutic Community designed specifically for those whose lives are impaired by methamphetamine.
 The program is a minimum of 8 months of intensive cognitive behavioral, evidenced based best practice counseling.
 Offenders are exposed to up to 12-15 hours each day of programming to specifically assist them to recover from the addiction, build social skills acceptable in society as well as job interviewing skills to help with their employment.
 Further, the offenders work on peer and personal relationship skills to better assist in their recovery when released to their respective communities.
-There are two male units that are 200 and 156 beds respectively, and one female 100 bed unit.
+There are 10 CLIFF units in our adult facilities inlcuding the Starke County Jail and one at our juvenile facilities (Logansport).
 The CLIFF Units have demonstrated a positive impact on both recidivism and conduct.
 Recidivism rates are nearly ½ that of the Departments overall recidivism for those offenders that successfully complete the program.
 Conduct rates on the CLIFF Unit are about 1/10 that of a general population housing unit.
 During 2009, 371 offenders successfully completed the CLIFF Programs.